Introduction

 "Have a wonderful day!",

-"This product is terrible",
+"This product is disappointing and frustrating.",

-"The movie had some action scenes"
+"The movie had some action scenes."

 )